 Any of a class of solid or semi-solid organic products of natural or synthetic origin, generally of high molecular weight with no definite melting point.
 Most resins are polymers.

 A common method of testing a plastic material for resistance to indentation in which a diamond or steel ball, under pressure, is used to pierce the test specimen.
-The load used is expressed in kilograms and a 10-kilometer weight is first applied and the degree of penetration noted.
+The load used is expressed in kilograms; a 10-kilogram weight is first applied and the degree of penetration noted.
 The so-called major load (60 to 150 kilograms) is next applied and a second reading obtained.
 The hardness is then calculated as the difference between the two loads and expressed with nine different prefix letters to denote the type of penetrator used and the weight applied as the major load.

 Any product of a molding operation that is not part of the primary product.
 In compression molding, this includes flash, culls, runners, and is not reusable as a molding compound.
 Injection molding and extrusion scrap (runners, rejected parts, sprues, etc.) can usually be reground and remolded.